-As part of the informed choice decision-making process for self-direction, the Case Manager will provide consultation and assistance as the member completes a self-assessment of prepardness to assume the role of Employer of their Personal Services Assistant.
+As part of the informed choice decision-making process for self-direction, the Case Manager will provide consultation and assistance as the member completes a self-assessment of preparedness to assume the role of Employer of their Personal Services Assistant.
 The orientation and enrollment process will provide the Member with a basic understanding of what will be expected of them under self-direction, the supports available to assist them to successfully perform Employer responsibilities and an overview of the potential risks involved.
-The self-assessment is meant to provide the member with a realistic picture of what participation in self-direction will mean - to better understand the investment of time, effort and committment that may be required on their part.
-The self assessment to assume self-direction employer role and responsibilities is on file with the State Medicaid Agency.
+The self-assessment is meant to provide the member with a realistic picture of what participation in self-direction will mean - to better understand the investment of time, effort and commitment that may be required on their part.
+The self-assessment to assume self-direction employer role and responsibilities is on file with the State Medicaid Agency.
+A legal representative or non-legal representative of the member who may direct self-directed waiver services can also be paid to provide self-directed services in the absence of a regularly paid caregiver.
+Members may also appoint a family member, another relative or a friend to direct waiver services on their behalf.
+If a member is married, his/her spouse may direct the spouse's services and be paid to provide self-directed services in the absence of a regularly paid caregiver.
+A legal guardian of an adult member may self-direct services on the member's behalf and be a self-directed services provider for the adult member when the regular paid caregiver is not available.
+The proposed provider is the choice of the member or representative appointed to direct waiver services on behalf of the participant, which is supported by the team.